mamift/AutoViewComposers/README.md

 # AutoViewComposers
 ### For Laravel 4
-A Laravle package for conveniently binding view composer classes to their respective views.
+A Laravel package for conveniently binding view composer classes to their respective views.

-How to install:
+### How to install:

+Add

 	"mamift/auto-viewcomposers":"dev-master"

 to your composer.json.
-Then add the following to your config/app.php file.
+Then run **"composer update"**.
+Then add the following to your config/app.php file:

 	"Mamift\AutoViewcomposers\AutoViewComposersServiceProvider"